GRDE3024-DIG33-DigEx-Major-Project-2/backend/README.md

 # Steps:
-1. Make sure the pre-requisites are met
+1. Make sure the pre-requisites specified above are met
 2. Open pgAdmin4
-3. Configure your Master Password if prompted
+3. Set your Master Password to "localhost".
 4. On the left toolbar, right-click one of the Server Groups (create one if none exist)
 5. In the right-click options, navigate to Register->Server
-6. Under the "General" tab, set the "Name" to "postgres" (make sure the PGDATABASE .env variable matches this Name)
+6. Under the "General" tab, set the "Name" to "postgres" (make sure the backend project folder's PGDATABASE .env variable matches this Name)
 7. Under the "Connection" tab:
-    -   Set "Host name/address" to "localhost" (make sure the PGHOST .env variable matches your computer's localhost IP address)
+    -   Set "Host name/address" to "localhost" (make sure the backend project folder's PGHOST .env variable matches your computer's localhost IP address)
-    -   Set "Port" to "5432" (make sure the PGPORT .env variable matches this port number)
+    -   Set "Port" to "5432" (make sure the backend project folder's PGPORT .env variable matches this port number)
     -   Set "Maintenance database" to "postgres"
-    -   Set "Username" to "postgres" (make sure the PGNAME .env variable matches this Username)
+    -   Set "Username" to "postgres" (make sure the backend project folder's PGNAME .env variable matches this Username)
-    -   Set "Password" to "localhost" (make sure the PGPASSWORD .env variable matches this Password)
+    -   Set "Password" to the same as your Master Password, which should be "localhost" (make sure the backend project folder's PGPASSWORD .env variable matches this Password)
     -   Enable "Save Password?"
 8. Click "Save" and connect to this server through pgAdmin4
 9. Under the Server's Databases dropdown, the "postgres" database should be listed